redox-os/book/src/developer-faq.md

 **Read the entire book before writing new documentation and submiting MRs to avoid information duplication**

-- Only add work-in-progress information if really necessary, as it may unnecessarily increases maintenance cost
+- Only add work-in-progress information if really necessary, as it may unnecessarily increase maintenance cost
 - Don't use informal grammar abbreviations such as "config" (except technical terms such as "CPU")
 - Use spaces instead of tabs to avoid formatting breakage with different text editor tab configurations
 - Use [Oxford commas](https://en.wikipedia.org/wiki/Serial_comma)